formancehq/ledger/SDK.md

 We use [OpenAPI generator](https://openapi-generator.tech/) to generate ledger client SDK.` This doc refers to the tools named [task](https://taskfile.dev/)

-If you want to add a new languages, you have to configure some things.
+If you want to add a new language, you have to configure a few things.

 ## Configuration